FREEDOM FROM VIOLENCE FOR ALL WOMEN & GIRLS

 Gender-based violence is a National Emergency in Canada and across the globe.

 Missing and Murdered Indigenous Women, sexual violence, femicide, intimate partner violence, forced marriage, human trafficking and more.
-Women and girls in Canada and around the world continue to experience violence at alarming rates.
+Women and girls in Canada and around the world continue to experience violence at pandemic rates.

-- The National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG) concluded that the violence experienced by Indigenous women, girls and two-spirit people in Canada amounts to GENOCIDE.
+- The National Inquiry into Missing and Murdered Indigenous Women and Girls concluded that the violence experienced by Indigenous women, girls and 2-spirit people in Canada amounts to GENOCIDE.